-In an attempt to fix this, Kilogear CUT will introduce “sleeves that will physically weigh their arms down” as well as “sports bra that will keep their back up.”
-Turner is also developing workouts to partner with this new gear to help promote the all-around strength of Irish dancers.
+In an attempt to fix this, Kilogear CUT has introduced “sleeves that will physically weigh their arms down” as well as “sports bra that will keep their back up.”

 You “wouldn’t believe the health benefits” states Stringer, explaining how it wasn’t until he joined Riverdance that he started going to the gym.
 For many dancers, the story would be similar, with teachers not wanting to lose out on their income by encouraging students to take time off classes to go workout elsewhere.

 Stringer believes, however, that especially in the US, the Kilogear CUT could benefit Irish dance teachers by allowing them to use their studios during the day to run classes for non-Irish dancers using the gear and the simple workouts.